Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 Ljörn agreed with him.
 He unsheathed his seax and slowly pushed the door open.
 The two stepped back and prepared themselves.

 The coast was clear.
-The land could be clearly seen now.
+With the rainy haze gone, the land looked clearer than ever.
 Downhill, there was a widening river that went into the sea.
-Beyond the river, the grass sloped up again to a jaggier land, with rocks protruding out the earth.
+Beyond the river, the grass sloped up again to a jaggier land, with rocks protruding out of the earth.

 "I want to go there," Alfrir said, obviously talking about the other side of the river.
 "We can see better."